 Documentation

-intelligence and the raw WHOIS data for the IP address.
+intelligence, and the raw WHOIS data for the IP address.

-Furthermore, the API response allows to derive security information for each IP address,
+Furthermore, the API response provides security information for each IP address.

 - a hosting provider (